zilliztech/phantoscope/README.md

 <a href="#community"></a>
 ## Community

-- Go to [our Slack Channel](https://join.slack.com/t/zillizworkplace/shared_invite/zt-enpvlmud-6gnqhPqQryhQLfj3BQhbew), if you run into issues and want to consult our experts.
+- Try [our Slack Channel](https://join.slack.com/t/zillizworkplace/shared_invite/zt-enpvlmud-6gnqhPqQryhQLfj3BQhbew), if you run into issues and want to consult our experts.

 <a href="#roadmap"></a>
 ## Roadmap